 5. Representatives of campus departments, separate from the Office of Community Standards, may place a restriction on a student or student organization found responsible for violating The Student Code of Conduct.
 Examples include, but are not limited to: Athletics, the Center for Student Engagement, Residence Life and Housing, and the Office of Study Abroad.

 6. Sanctions such as University Expulsion, University Suspension, Permanent Residence Hall Suspension or Temporary Residence Hall Suspension may result in the forfeiture of certain monies.
-Please refer to the Undergraduate/Graduate Catalog and/or the Residence Hall Policies and Procedures for additional information.
+Please refer to the Undergraduate/Graduate Academic Catalogues, the Residence Hall Policies and Procedures, and/or the Residence Hall License Agreement for additional information.

 7. In addition to other mitigating and aggravating factors considered in connection with imposing sanctions, additional factors may be considered with respect to student organizations including, but not limited to: